Tourist Trap (film)

+Schmoeller co-wrote the screenplay with J. Larry Carroll who served as producer for the film alongside Charles Band in association with Manson International.
+It was adapted from Schmoeller's short film The Spider Will Kill You (1976).
+Principal photography took place in Los Angeles in the spring of 1978, with Robert A. Burns serving as the film's production designer.

+Compass International Pictures, who had recently released the hit Halloween (1978), distributed the film, releasing it in the United States on March 14, 1979.
+The film was a modest box office success, grossing $4 million against its $350,000 budget.
+Despite its grotesque subject matter and depictions of violence, the film was given a PG rating by the Motion Picture Association of America, which resulted in it being frequently broadcast on live television in the years following its theatrical release.
+In the United Kingdom, the film was released under the alternate title Nightmare of Terror.
+While it received mixed reviews from film critics at the time, Tourist Trap has garnered praise from modern reviewers for its surrealistic elements and unique plot.

 Plot

-Eileen and her boyfriend Woody are driving through the California desert.
+Eileen and her boyfriend Woody are driving through a secluded rural area.
 When their car gets a flat tire, Woody goes to find a gas station.
-Their friends Becky, Jerry, and Molly are traveling in a different vehicle.
-They reach Eileen and all drive off to collect Woody.

-Woody has found a gas station but it appears deserted.
+Their friends Becky, Jerry and Molly, are traveling in a different vehicle.
+They reach Eileen and all drive off to pick up Woody.
+Meanwhile, Woody has found a gas station that appears deserted.
 He enters the back room but becomes trapped by an unseen force.
-Various mannequins appear and cackle as objects fly off shelves at him until a metal pipe impales and kills him.
+Various mannequins appear and cackle as objects fly off the shelves at him until a metal pipe impales and kills him.

 The others find Slausen's Lost Oasis, a tourist trap, but their vehicle mysteriously breaks down.
 Jerry tries to fix the car and the girls go skinny dipping.
 Mr. Slausen—the owner of the tourist trap—appears, holding a shotgun.
-He seems embittered by the decline of his tourist trap since the construction of a new freeway.
+He seems embittered by the decline of his business since the construction of a new freeway.
 The girls apologize for trespassing.

-Slausen offers to help Jerry with the car, but insists the group go to his home with him to get his tools.
+Slausen offers to help Jerry with the car, but insists the group go to his house with him to get his tools.
 There, they see the tourist trap: animated waxwork figures.
 Eileen is curious about a nearby house, but Slausen insists that the women should stay inside the museum.
-Slausen takes Jerry to fix their car.
+He takes Jerry to fix their car.
 Eileen leaves to find a phone in the other house.
 There, she finds mannequins and a stranger wearing a grotesque mask appears behind her.
-Various items in the room move of their own accord and the scarf Eileen is wearing strangles her to death.
+Various items in the room move of their own accord, and the scarf Eileen is wearing strangles her to death.